 - A correction has been applied to many variables in EBAF Ed4.1 to mitigate against a spurious drift due to the loss of a microwave humidity sounder in our temperature and humidity reanalysis input data stream, which impacted data months from November 2019 onwards.
 A detailed description of the correction is provided in Section 2.1.
-Variables affected include: TOA up longwave clear-sky for the total region, Surface down longwave clear-sky for the total region, Surface net total (shortwave+longwave) clear-sky for the total region, TOA longwave cloud radiative effect, TOA net cloud radiative effect, Surface net longwave cloud radiative effect, and Surface net total (shortwave+longwave) cloud radiative effect. - To ensure you are using the latest version of EBAF, please check the version and release date in the netCDF file you have against the version and release date in this Data Quality Summary.
+Variables affected include: TOA up longwave clear-sky for the total region, Surface down longwave clear-sky for the total region, Surface net longwave clear-sky for the total region, Surface net total (shortwave+longwave) clear-sky for the total region, TOA longwave cloud radiative effect, TOA net cloud radiative effect, Surface net longwave cloud radiative effect. - To ensure you are using the latest version of EBAF, please check the version and release date in the netCDF file you have against the version and release date in this Data Quality Summary.